Something went wrong

 Electricity use for home heating in Providence

-Electric heat pump systems for home heating are gaining popularity in Providence.
-Since 2020, the number of homes heating with electricity grew from 46,340 to 70,606, a 52% change.
+Electric heat pump systems for home heating are increasing in demand in Providence.
+Since 2021, the number of homes heating with electricity increased from 50,898 to 70,606, a 39% change.

 Adoption of solar home heating systems in Providence

-Out of all fuels, solar is the safest for the environment.
+The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 1,046 homes in Providence are heated with active solar arrays.
-This is a 189% gain from 2020, when 362 homes had active solar heating.
+As it stands today, 1,046 homes in Providence are heated with active solar arrays.
+This is a 117% gain from 2021, when 482 homes incorporated active solar heating.

 Providence County Heating Oil Trends